kelvinleong/kelvinleong.github.io/_posts/2015-09-15-hibernate-system-exception.markdown

 </bean>
 ```

 To sum up, make sure the bean names are unique.
+Otherwise, spring will have confusions while registering the beans to the pool.